St. Louis

 RSS Feed

-In 2005, RHCDA began formally tracking neighborhood indicator data in an attempt to identify correlations between targeted intervention strategies in certain neighborhoods and the progress those neighborhoods were making.
-RHCDA now includes “Outcome Measures” training in most of its technical assistance work, introducing community leaders to neighborhood-level data and helping them utilize that data to achieve their strategic goals.
+In 2005, Rise began formally tracking neighborhood indicator data in an attempt to identify correlations between targeted intervention strategies in certain neighborhoods and the progress those neighborhoods were making.
+Rise now maintains an extensive neighborhood indicator database with variety of data for areas throughout the St. Louis region.
+Rise also assists in the collection and creation of new asset-oriented data and includes outcome measures€ training as a key component of technical assistance work, introducing community leaders to neighborhood-level data and helping them utilize that data to achieve their strategic goals.
+At the regional and state level, Rise is a community development advocate, working with policy makers to ensure that available resources are administered with decision-making based on sound information and analysis.

-RHCDA has joined NNIP in partnership with four organizations: RegionWise at Saint Louis University, Public Policy Research Center at the University of Missouri - St. Louis, Institute for Urban Research at Southern Illinois University-Edwardsville, and Washington University in St. Louis.
+Rise joined NNIP in partnership with four organizations: RegionWise at Saint Louis University, Public Policy Research Center at the University of Missouri - St. Louis, Institute for Urban Research at Southern Illinois University-Edwardsville, and Washington University in St. Louis.
 All four partner organizations are dedicated to the success of the St. Louis region, and, because they are university-based, they are able to connect community leaders with faculty, students, and researchers committed to solving community challenges.
 RegionWise, the Public Policy Research Center, and the Institute for Urban Research are all applied research centers that provide access to and analysis of regional data sources.
-Washington University in St. Louis has partnered with RHCDA to provide technical assistance and aid in web GIS efforts to further democratize data within the St. Louis region.
+Washington University in St. Louis has partnered with Rise to provide technical assistance and aid in web GIS efforts to further democratize data within the St. Louis region.

 COLLABORATING ORGANIZATIONS: